harishbommakanti/harishbommakanti.github.io/content/experience.md

 >
 > *Jun.
 2019 - Present*

-- Tracked 10+ metrics per actor using Python in a [DARPA AI project](https://github.com/stevencarrau/decentralized_classification/tree/simulation) that predicts harmful actors in a crowd.
+- Extracted 10+ metrics per actor using Python in a [DARPA AI project](https://github.com/stevencarrau/decentralized_classification/tree/simulation) that predicts harmful actors in a crowd.
 - Contributed Matplotlib tools to visualize probabilities of harmful actors working as a group, given said metrics.
 - Demonstrated the usability of Robosuite robotics simulation by generating Python/TensorFlow [benchmarks](https://github.com/harishbommakanti/rpl_sb_efforts).
-- Achieved 65%+ of performance compared to state-of-the-art industry RL methods and simulation benchmarks.
+- Achieved 65% of performance compared to state-of-the-art industry RL methods and simulation benchmarks.

 ---